Rachitjipatel/webpool_premium/README.md

-# WebPool Premium Theme
+# PteroX Premium Pterodactyl Theme

-Before proceeding with installation make sure you have read the following things:
+Before proceeding with installation make sure you have read the below details:

-- Installation script will update panel to the latest version.
+- Installation script will update your panel to the latest version.
 - All current changes will be removed.
 - Auto Backup Will be Made on /var/www/ directory